andreivas24/andreivas24/README.md

 <ins>Some little things about me :smile:</ins> <br/>

--:technologist::I'm currently working on a .Net project. <br/>
+- :technologist:: I'm currently working on a .Net project. <br/>
 -:books::I'm currently learning about .Net and C#. <br/>
 -:handshake::I’m looking to collaborate on anything that can develop myself and also seems fun and interesting. <br/>
 -:speech_balloon::Ask me about anything you want I guess. <br/>